apdlbalb/restriction-digest-simulator/README.md

 EcoRI;G%AATTC
 BamHI;G%GATCC
 ```
-and where `sequence.fa` contains a single sequence in FASTA format.
+and where `sequence.fas` contains a single sequence in FASTA format.

 ## Sample output
 ```